 When looking through our list of ad servers, keeping your individual needs in mind is very important.
 Many of the companies listed above have different specialties and features.
 Some are aimed at small & medium-sized publishers while others cater only to premium websites.

 If you are having trouble deciding which ad server companies would fit your business best, be sure to read our article on “How to Choose the Right Advertising Server for your Site” before making your decision.

-For more technical advice, be sure to contact the MonetizeMore support staff to get answers to any other ad optimization, Google Ad Manager or Ad Exchange related questions.
+For more technical advice, be sure to contact us to get answers to any other ad optimization, Google Ad Manager, or Ad Exchange related questions.

 At MonetizeMore, we help publishers get more revenue from their existing ad inventory.
 We’re a leading Google Publishing Partner with a suite of publisher monetization solutions that helps our clients reach revenue targets and solve ad operations headaches.